Discrimination Against Return To Work Moms

 Returning to work after maternity leave poses serious concerns for new mothers.
 Will I be able to return to the same job?
 Can I work a flexible schedule?
 Will I lose my health insurance?
 Fortunately, return to work moms have critical legal protections under state and federal law.
 Even so, many working women in New York continue to experience pregnancy discrimination.

 At Lipsky Lowe, our practice is devoted to eliminating workplace discrimination in all its forms and protecting the rights of return to work moms.
-If your employer refused to keep your job open after maternity leave, forced you to take less pay, interfered with your breastfeeding rights, or discriminated against you in any way, we can help.
+If your employer refused to keep your job open after maternity leave, forced you to take less pay, interfered with your breastfeeding rights, or discriminated against you in any way, our NYC employment lawyer can help.
 Well-versed in the applicable state and federal employment laws, our attorneys will be the strength in your corner.

 The Rights of Maternity Leave